onel95/TodoList-Django/README.md

+Link to web app: http://onel95.pythonanywhere.com

 # TodoList-Django
 This is a todo list web application built using Django framework.
 Implemented using Python language with some CSS and HTML.

+The web application is currently running on web hosting service PythonAnywhere.

 This project is implemented loosely following the tutorial "How To Build A TodoApp With Django" linked below.
 I made multiple changes to the tutorial in order to create my own web application and make it a little easier to use in my opinion.